-- Do they want to learn something new?
+- Do they like to learn something new?

-The answers will help you set the right goals that contribute both to your project’s success and your employees’ sense of professional growth and achievement.
-That’s how you’ll make sure that your team works towards the organizational goals with passion.
+The answers will help you set the right goals to contribute to your project’s success and your employee’s professional growth and achievement.
+That’s how you’ll make sure that your team diligently works towards the organizational goals.

-Set the SMART goals which are specific, measurable, attainable, relevant, and time-bound.
+Set SMART goals which are specific, measurable, attainable, relevant, and time-bound.
 Writing down these goals will translate to an 80% higher chance of achieving them.
-Make use of an all-in-one remote collaboration software that offers clear visualization of short, mid, and long-term goals.
-This way, all your team members will understand their share of the work, role in the project, and prerequisites for each next step.
+Use an all-in-one remote collaboration software that visualizes short, mid, and long-term goals.
+This way, all your team members will understand their tasks, roles in the project, and the prerequisites for each next step.

 2. Clearly outlined roles

-One of the most important element of implementing teamwork effectiveness models is having a clearly outlined roles & responsibilities.
+One of the essential elements of implementing teamwork effectiveness models is having clearly outlined roles & responsibilities.

-When it comes to teamwork effectiveness, the message is obvious — team roles should be clearly outlined and each team member should focus on one task at a time.
-Surely, sometimes you’ll face challenging situations where multitasking will be the only solution.
-However, these should be exceptions — not your everyday modus operandi.
+Regarding teamwork effectiveness, the message is unmistakable — team roles should be clearly outlined, and each team member should focus on one task at a time.
+Indeed, sometimes you’ll face challenging situations where multitasking will be the only solution.
+However, these should be exceptions — not your typical modus operandi.

-Clear roles not only allow your employees to focus on their tasks.
+Clear roles allow your employees to focus on their tasks.
 They also help team members hold themselves and others accountable for their part of the job.
-With high-quality collaboration tools, you can neatly organize your team’s roles and assign the tasks accordingly.
+You can neatly organize your team’s roles with high-quality collaboration tools and assign tasks accordingly.